ILA Working Committees

 Promoting Fraud Risks Awareness to Board Members.
 Practical Guide designed for Board Members.

-Corporate Resource: BNP Parisbas Security Services
+Corporate Resource: BNP Paribas Security Services

-Sustainability Strategy Committee
+Sustainability Strategy

-Corporate Resource: IMS Luxembourg
+Corporate Resource: Chambre de Commerce du Luxembourg

 Encourage and support the ILA members in embracing, developing and monitoring ESG strategies in their boards and as such, seizing opportunities sustainability creates in all sectors.

-Think Tank Committee
+Think Tank

 Corporate Resource:

-SMEs/Family Owned Business Committee
+SMEs/Family Owned Business

 Corporate Resource: Deloitte